About the project

 - One member is BMAHC’s Development manager; and

 - One member represents BMAHC (Chair of Task Force).

-Throughout November 2020, Task Force members will be meeting to advise BMAHC on the creation of design guidelines for the Gateway site.
+The Task Force members will be meeting to advise BMAHC Board on the creation of design guidelines for the Gateway site.